 Also of note, he served as Senior Designer for the Mohegan Sun Resort and Casino Phase II “Project Sunburst” expansion in Uncasville, Connecticut, whose innovative design has been recognized with a number of prestigious awards including the Design Award of Excellence from the AIA Connecticut Chapter.
-Recently, he led the design for a pair of five-star hotels in Shanghai’s historic Xintiandi District, and a 50-story Ritz-Carlton hotel and condominium tower in Toronto.
-Also in Toronto, Josh recently completed the design of the RBC Centre, a 41-story, 1.2-million-SF office tower targeting LEED Gold certification and was recently honored with a Canadian Design Exchange Award.
+He also led the design for a pair of five-star hotels in Shanghai’s historic Xintiandi District and a 50-story Ritz-Carlton hotel and condominium tower in Toronto.
+Also in Toronto, Josh completed the design of the RBC Centre, a 41-story, 1.2-million-SF office tower, which achieved LEED Gold certification and was honored with a Canadian Design Exchange Award.

-Other current work includes One Hudson Plaza in New York City, 100 Adelaide Street West in Toronto, The Otemachi Tower in Tokyo, the JiangWan New Town Plan Master Plan in Shanghai, and the Hangzhou Park Hyatt.
+Other current work includes 100 Adelaide Street West in Toronto, The Otemachi Tower in Tokyo, the JiangWan New Town Plan Master Plan in Shanghai, and the Hangzhou Park Hyatt.